Latest update

 Community input is key

-Over the 12 months following the award, the museum will be connecting with local people to gather feedback on the building’s design and discover how the public might like to get involved once the new store is up and running.
+During the development phase, the museum connected with local people to gather feedback on the building’s design and discover how the public might like to get involved once the new store was up and running.
+Now it is time to put those ideas into action.

-At the end of this consultation year, the museum will apply for a full National Lottery grant to build and fit out an environmentally sustainable museum store and community space.
+Having completed the consultation year, the museum will now use the full National Lottery grant to build and fit out an environmentally sustainable museum store and community space.

 — Stuart McLeod, Director of England – London & South, The National Lottery Heritage Fund